aatbip/dss/README.md

                                    `-> *dss returned to the user
 ```
 When a DSS string is created, it returns pointer to the null terminated byte buffer `buf`.
 Meta data  are `size` and `len` of type `uint64_t`, and `ref_count` of type
 `uint32_t`.
-The member `size` book keeps the total size in bytes of the `dss_hdr` struct including the flexible array member `buf` and the null term, `len`
+The member `size` book keeps the total size in bytes allocated by the `dss_hdr` struct including the flexible array member `buf` and the null term, `len`
 book keeps the number of bytes occupied in the `buf`, and `ref_count` tracks the number of shared references.
 The flexible array member `buf` is not allocated
-separately but lives with the same sequence of memory allocation along with `dss_hdr`, where actual bytes are stored which is always concluded with the null terminator.
+separately but lives with the same sequence of memory along with `dss_hdr`. `buf` points to the memory where the null terminated bytes are stored.
+This technique
-This technique reduce the need for multiple and separate memory allocation overhead for the struct and the string buffer as seen in other C string libraries.
+reduce the need for multiple and separate memory allocation overhead for the struct and the string buffer as seen in other C string libraries.

 # API functions Documentation